ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

 * **DESCRIPTION** - Free text library description (optional)
 * **FASTQ** - Single fastq file (compressed)

+*The above information was taken from [documentation by ENA](https://ena-docs.readthedocs.io/en/latest/submit/reads/webin-cli.html)* <!-- Parul/Yvonne please check refs.
+LH was just trying to guess...-->

 Manifest files can be created using a text editor of your choice (e.g. Notepad).
-Open one of the manifest files in the *runs* subfolder of the exmple data (e.g. paired_fastq_manifest_sample1.txt) to see an example of a typical manifest file for SARS-CoV-2 sequence data.
-Note though, that the field values might differ for your project.
+Open one of the manifest files in the *runs* subfolder of the example data (e.g. paired_fastq_manifest_sample1.txt) to see an example of a typical manifest file for SARS-CoV-2 sequence data.
+Note though, that the field values might differ for your own project.

 It is important to note that you need to ***create one manifest file per sequence file***.
-We recommend creating a template manifest file in which all field values that are shared between all the samples are filled in (e.g. STUDY, INSTRUMENT, LIBRARY_SOURCE).
+We recommend creating a template manifest file in which all field values that are shared between all the samples in your submission are pre-filled (e.g. STUDY, INSTRUMENT, LIBRARY_SOURCE).
+This will save time when producing the manifest files.

-The field values for STUDY and SAMPLE need taken from the metadata objects that you submitted earlier:
+The field values for STUDY and SAMPLE are taken from the study and samples metadata objects that you submitted earlier:

 * Go to the Webin submission portal, open the Dashboard menu (top left of the submission portal page), and click on **Studies Report**.
-Copy the accession number (starting with PRJEB) and insert it into the manifest file as the value for the STUDY metadata field.
+Copy the accession number (which will start with PRJEB) and insert it into the manifest file as the value for the STUDY metadata field.

 * Go to the Webin submission portal, open the Dashboard menu (top left of the submission portal page), and click on **Samples Report**.
-Locate the accession number (starting with ERS) for the sample that the associated sequence file belongs to.
+Find the accession number (which will start with ERS) for the sample that the associated sequence file belongs to.
 Copy that accession number into the manifest file as the value for the SAMPLE metadata field.

 #### Submit using Webin-CLI

 Open a command prompt window and navigate to the *runs* subfolder of the 01-route folder of the example data files, using the `cd` command (e.g. `cd $WORKSHOP/01-route/runs/`).
-Use `\` instead on Windows.
+Remember to use `\` instead on Windows.

 The Webin-CLI requires that you provide information about who you are and what you want to do before use.
 You can do this by using one of the available **’options’**.
-In the command prompt window, type in the appropriate command from those given below to see the available options.
+In the command prompt window, type in the appropriate command from the list below to see the available options.
 Please note that the filepath should give the location of Webin-CLI.
-Below, it is assumed that a path variable ('DOWNLOADS') has been created which contains the full path to the folder where the program was downloaded.
+Below, it is assumed that a path variable ('DOWNLOADS') has been created that contains the full path to the folder where the program was downloaded.
 See [this section in the preparation for submissions tab](/support_services/tutorial_ena/tutorial_ena_subprep/#obtaining-example-data) to see how to do this.

 * **On Windows** - java -jar $DOWNLOADS\webin-cli-4.2.3.jar –help
 * **On Mac** - java -jar $DOWNLOADS/webin-cli-4.2.3.jar -help